vitest-dev/eslint-plugin-vitest/docs/rules/prefer-comparison-matcher.md

-# vitest/prefer-comparison-matcher

-📝 Enforce using the built-in comparison matchers.
+# Enforce using the built-in comparison matchers (`vitest/prefer-comparison-matcher`)

 ⚠️ This rule _warns_ in the 🌐 `all` config.